The Relationship between Iron and Solids in Industrial Stormwater

 We can’t say it enough: housekeeping works, including:

-• Sweep often!
+- Sweep often!
 Make sure to choose a sweeper that works with your site.
-Some sweepers can only increase TSS by disturbing topsoil and rustling up loose solids.
-Understanding what areas can benefit and which areas cannot be swept is also key.
+Some sweepers can only increase TSS by disturbing topsoil and rustling loose solids.
+Understanding what areas can benefit and cannot be swept is also key.
 Unpaved sites are usually not good candidates for a street sweeper, but paved sites are great candidates!

-• Clean and maintain BMPs.
-Those lovely check dams retain solids well, but they need some love and attention to keep them functioning.
+- Clean and maintain BMPs.
+Those lovely check dams retain solids well but need some love and attention to keep them functioning.
 Clean them out before rain events to prevent clogging and bypass of runoff.

 Increase Infiltration